mmu-webdesign/Level4-web-term-1/HTML/html02/03-head.md

 ```
 <meta name="description" content="GOV.UK - The place to find government services and information - Simpler, clearer, faster">
 ```
-Now search for "Gov UK" in your favorite search engine (We used Google.)
+Now search for "Gov UK" in your favourite search engine (we used Google).
 You'll notice the description `<meta name="description">` and `<title>` element content used in the search result — definitely worth having!

 <figure>
 <img src="media/gov-uk-google-results.png" alt="A Google search result for Gov UK">